ibm-cloud-docs/FileStorage/availability.md

 # Availability and Durability of {{site.data.keyword.filestorage_short}}
 {: #storageavailability}

-When you store your data in {{site.data.keyword.filestorage_long}}, it's durable, highly available and encrypted.
+When you store your data in {{site.data.keyword.filestorage_full}}, it's durable, highly available and encrypted.
+{: shortdesc}

 ## Durability
 {: #stordurability}